somedatapacket/docs.humio.com/content/configuration/_index.md

 # Select the TCP port to listen for http.
 HUMIO_PORT=8080

 # Select the TCP port for ElasticSearch Bulk API
 ELASTIC_PORT=9200

+# Select the TCP port for exporting Prometheus metrics.
+Disabled by default
+PROMETHEUS_METRICS_PORT=8081

 # Select the IP to bind the udp/tcp/http listening sockets to.
 # Each listener entity has a listen-configuration.
 This ENV is used when that is not set.